 Pandora, the first woman on Earth

 The story of Pandora came into prominence in Theogony, the epic poem of Hesiod, written in the 8th century BC.
 The myth dates back to the first centuries of humanity, just after the Titanomachy, the Great War between the Titans and the Olympians.
 It is interesting to note that the reference to Pandora's Box came only in the 16th century from Erasmus of Rotterdam.
 The bottom line is that the entire story about Pandora was fabricated.
-It may be considered as a misogynist stand that the creation of woman was the harbinger of all evil on this world.
+It may be considered a misogynist stand that the creation of women was the harbinger of all evil in this world.

 Discover the myth of Pandora, the first woman

 It all started from a gathering of the gods and the Titans were also invited.
 The gathering had been organized to decide who would be favored with the better portion of a sacrifice.
 Prometheus, the Titan who later stole the fire from the Gods and gave it to humanity, had deviously presented the sacrifice in such a manner that Zeus chose the portion that looked more appealing when in fact it was just bones presented in a tempting manner.

 Outraged at this mockery, Zeus decided to take revenge and get even with Prometheus.
 Zeus charged Hephaestus, the god of smiths and master of crafts, with creating a dazzlingly beautiful woman, one that would appear irresistible to either god or man.
 To accomplish this feat Aphrodite, the goddess of love, posed as a model for the creation of the statue.